DUI vs. DWI: What’s the Difference?

 At Compare.com, it’s our mission to find simple ways to help our customers save money on the things they need.
 While we partner with some of the companies and brands we talk about in our articles, all of our content is written and reviewed by our independent editorial team and never influenced by our partnerships.
 Learn about how we make money, review our editorial standards, and reference our data methodology to learn more about why you can trust Compare.com.

-Definitions and laws vary by state for DUI and DWI.
-If convicted, you could face multiple penalties, including jail time, fines, and license suspension.
-Plus, you’ll likely see a hike in your insurance rates — so finding cheap car insurance might be difficult.
+If the police catch you driving while under the influence of alcohol or drugs, you’ll likely receive a DUI or DWI.
+Definitions and laws vary by state, but if convicted, you could face severe penalties, including jail time, fines, and license suspension.
+Plus, you’ll likely see a substantial hike in your insurance rates — so finding cheap car insurance might be difficult.

 This article explains the differences between the terms, what happens if you get one, and alcohol-impaired laws by state.